Number of letters as argument, default 7 if [ “$1” != “” ]; then num=$1 else num=7 fi generate() { # Take 1 block from /dev/urandom, encode it base64, # remove first two and last status line, purge capital letters and # special characters from output, cut desired length from front # sed with [A-Z] d

 AboutCalendar

-ArchivesCategoriesShow tagged entriesandroid antenna anti-spam apache astronomy austria automobile ballooning bash bluetooth bug career cloud collecting comic cooking cw debian dreams education electronics event fail fashion finance flickr fuerteventura fun gentoo geography german gnu-linux gnucash google google earth graphics guitar hardware history image processing internet kernel kids language lanzarote lhc lifestyle linkroll literature ltd machine learning making mallorca mathematics matlab microsoft migration movies music numismatics octave pdf perl philately philosophy phone photo gear photography physics podcast politics postfix private programming public transport rant religion review samsung science security shtf social web software statistics storage sustainability symbian tablet time lapse transceiver tv usenet video virtualization wordplay work www yahoo youtube
+ArchivesCategoriesShow tagged entriesandroid anti-spam apache astronomy austria automobile ballooning bash bluetooth bug career cloud collecting comic cooking crypto cw debian diy dreams education electronics event fail fashion finance flickr fuerteventura fun gentoo geography german gnu-linux google google earth guitar hardware history image processing internet kernel kids language lanzarote lhc lifestyle linkroll literature ltd machine learning making mallorca mathematics matlab microsoft migration movies munich music nautilus octave pdf perl philately philosophy phone photo gear photography podcast politics postfix private programming public transport rant religion review salzburg samsung science security shtf social web software statistics storage sustainability symbian tablet time lapse transceiver tv usenet venice video virtualization wordplay work www yahoo

 Syndicate This BlogFollow meBookmarksPowered by |